gau27/gau27.github.io/_posts/2016-08-21-time-tutorial.markdown

 => #<SpiceRub::Time:0x000000031c28e0 @et=64.18392728473108>
 {% endhighlight %}

-So right away we know that UTC was 64ish seconds off from TDB / ET at the time of the referenceh J2000 epoch.
+So right away we know that UTC was 64ish seconds off from TDB / ET at the time of the reference J2000 epoch.
 What would the difference be around right now?

 {% highlight ruby %}
 now = SpiceRub::Time.now